Heal and Tone with Natural Walking

 Looking ahead is the secret ingredient.
 Much like driving a car, when we look where we’re going, our forward motion is flowing and smooth.

-Feel your “tail” wag and your butt work!
+As you walk, feel your “tail” wag and your butt work!
 “Wagging, or “swagging”, as I sometimes say, runs a wave of motion through your whole spine with every step.

 When you land on the heel of the foot in front, roll fully through the whole arch and feel your natural “shock absorber” in action.
 The foot, ankle, knee, hip and pelvis is a spring mechanism that does a lot of the work of walking as it uncoils from the ground.